gladioswaf/gladioswaf-doc/README.md

 ## FAQ

 **Does GladiosWAF inspect `GET` requests?**
 Not by default — query parameters are usually safer than bodies, and inspecting every `GET` doubles your traffic.
-You can opt in by passing `{ methods: ['GET', 'POST', 'PUT'] }`.
+You can opt in by passing `{ methods: ['GET', 'POST', 'PUT','DELETE','PATCH'] }`.

 **Can I use GladiosWAF with frameworks other than Express?**
 Yes — GladiosWAF is a plain HTTPS API and is independent of any framework or language.
 The Express middleware pattern in this guide translates directly to: